danideveloping/oil-consumption/README.md

    npm run create-superadmin
    cd ..
    ```
-   Follow the prompts to enter username, email, and password for the superadmin account.
+   Follow the prompts to enter username and password for the superadmin account.

 6. **Start the Application**
    ```bash